ERGO-Code/HiGHS/docs/src/structures/enums.md

  * `kError`: The method has exposed an error
  * `kOk`: The method has completed successfully
- * `kWarning`: The method has recovered from an unusual event, or has terminated due to reaching a time or iteration limits
+ * `kWarning`: The method has recovered from an unusual event, or has terminated due to reaching a time or iteration limit

 ## MatrixFormat